Blockchain-Learning-Group/dapp-fundamentals/course-content/intro-to-dapps.rst

   docker run -dit -p 3000:3000 -p 8545:8545 -v /Users/<USERNAME>/Desktop/blg:/blg --name=blg-env blockchainlg/dapp-dev-env

 *Windows*
-- Follow the steps `here <https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c>`_ to share your C drive with docker.
+- If you have not already, follow the steps `here <https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c>`_ to share your C drive with docker.

 .. code-block:: bash